 |Yukon Territory||Yukon Workers’ Compensation Health & Safety Board|

 The USA has three major jurisdictions: Federal, State and Municipal.

 In the Federal jurisdiction, the Occupational Health and Safety Administration (OSHA) regulates workplace safety in all Federal facilities and in the states that have adopted the OSHA regulations for workplace safety.
 Machinery safety regulations are found in the Code of Federal Regulations (CFR): 29 CFR 1910.

-Each state has the right to make its own workplace safety laws and regulations or to adopt the Federal OSHA regulations.
+Each state has the right to make its own workplace safety laws or adopt the Federal OSHA regulations.
 The USA currently has 50 states and one district.
 We won’t try to list all of the state’s departments of labour here, but you should be able to find them quite easily using your favourite search engine.